gruntwork-io/docs/docs/devops-foundations/account/add-new-account.md

 :::info

-- The SSO user created in the new account will receive an email with instructions on how to log in to the new account using AWS IAM Identity Center(Successor to SSO).
+- The SSO user created in the new account will be able to sign in using your organization's [Access Portal Url](https://docs.aws.amazon.com/signin/latest/userguide/sign-in-urls-defined.html#access-portal-url).
+If the user is being invited into AWS IAM Identity Center(Successor to SSO) for this first time, they will receive an email with instructions on how to log in.
+Otherwise, the Portal Url can be provided by your organization's administrator.

-- The root user of the new account can login by following the "Forgot Password" flow in the [AWS Console's Sign in page](https://console.aws.amazon.com/) to set a password and subsequently log in.
+- The root user of the new account will receive an email and can login by following the "Forgot Password" flow in the [AWS Console's Sign in page](https://console.aws.amazon.com/) to set a password and subsequently log in.
 <!-- https://docs.aws.amazon.com/controltower/latest/userguide/root-login.html -->

 :::